abraham/mastodon-dart/packages/mastodon/doc/AccountsApi.md

 Get lists containing this account

 User lists that you have added this account to.
+Version history:  2.1.0 - added

 ### Example
 ```dart